Jetsonmade: Other ventures

 Morgan founded the record label BoyMeetSpace in Mid 2019.
 Its artists included the late rapper 18veno, while its record producers include 1st Class, Neeko Baby, Psilo, Kaycxs, Deskhop, and the label's latest addition, Jee.

 In August 2020 he became the first person to curate the music for XXLs 2020 Freshman Class.
 The 2020 XXL Class included frequent collaborators of jetsonmade's like Jack Harlow and Lil Keed.

-In 2021, he produced for a variety of both established artists, including NLE Choppa and Young Nudy and up-and-coming ones like Kankan and DC The Don.

-In 2022, he notably featured and produced on DC The Don's song "Rerout3", which he produced with 1st Class and Sharkboy and Rot Ken's song "No Mind", which he produced with OG Parker, Beezo, liltyh, Humblebee, and Taz Taylor.
+In 2021, he produced for NLE Choppa and Young Nudy, and in 2022, he guest featured and produced on DC The Don's song "Rerout3", as well ss Rot Ken's song "No Mind", which he produced with OG Parker, Beezo, liltyh, Humblebee, and Taz Taylor.

 Controversy

-In July 2020, it was revealed that Morgan was allegedly selling one of American rapper Playboi Carti's unreleased songs for $17,000, whom he previously worked with on his song "@ MEH".
-He has since denied this claim, explaining that he was "trolling".
+In July 2020, it was revealed that Morgan was selling one of American rapper Playboi Carti's unreleased songs to leaker Shogani for $17,000 in Bitcoin, whom he previously worked with on his song "@ MEH".
+He has since denied this claim, claiming that he was "trolling".